Volunteer FAQ

 WHAT SUBJECTS WILL I TUTOR?

-Volunteers have a chance to support either literacy or science.
+Volunteers have a chance to support either literacy (our primary program) or math.

 Literacy

-Most volunteers tutor in reading and literacy, working with students one-to-one in a structured program called Literacy Footprints, the same one used by the classroom teachers.
+Most volunteers tutor in reading and literacy, working with students one-to-one or in small groups using the Ravenswood district's structured phonics-based curriculum to accelerate student reading and comprehension skills.
 This tutoring is considered "high-dosage" because the same student works with different RCP volunteers multiple times per week for 8-12 weeks.
-Some volunteers will work with Transitional Kindergarten classes, or several other classrooms in other grades, with a less structured literacy program guided by the teachers.
+Some volunteers will work with Transitional Kindergarten, Kindergarten or several other classrooms in other grades, with a less structured literacy program guided by the teachers.
+The program for the youngest students will focus on learning on letter names and sounds; once students know 20 letter names and sounds, we transition to the phonics based approach used with older students.

 We help students build the literacy and comprehension skills needed to succeed academically in reading, writing and math.
 Ravenswood Classroom Partners does not introduce curriculum, rather we support existing district curriculum and follow teacher direction.